TwinPush/api-docs/user-manual-en.md

 ### FCM (GCM) and APNS Settings:

-In the Settings screen, TwinPush provides you access to configure the certificates to grant you access to the [Apple APNS](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html) and [Google FCM](https://firebase.google.com/docs/cloud-messaging/)services needed to send Push notifications to devices.
+In the Settings screen, TwinPush provides you access to configure the certificates to grant you access to the [Apple APNS](https://developer.apple.com/library/archive/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/APNSOverview.html) and [Google FCM](https://firebase.google.com/docs/cloud-messaging/) services needed to send Push notifications to devices.
 These data should be provided by your App developer team, you can get more information about this configuration in the [SDK integration manual](https://developers.twinpush.com/developers).

 [![](https://i.imgur.com/ZhWy4lal.png)](https://i.imgur.com/ZhWy4la.png)